mclark/shopping-cart/README.md

 ##### Secret Keys

 When the server receives a signed request, the account record is first looked up using the *secret id*.
-Next, the *secret key* is used to hash the url and body of the request to ensure the hashed value matches that provided by the client.
+Next, the *secret key* is used to hash the url, body, and datetime of the request to ensure the hashed value matches that provided by the client.

-Storing all the keys in plaintext in the database is a security risk, so encrypting them with a symmetric cipher and storing the key to that in another location would be a good practice.
-Performance issues could be mitigated using memory caching.
-That's more an implementation consideration.
+Storing all the keys in plaintext in the database is a security risk that may need to be accounted for.
+The next section addresses this flaw.

 #### Session authentication